eProsima/ShapesDemo/README.md

 ## Building from sources

 You will need Qt5 and eProsima Fast RTPS 1.3.0+ to build the Shapes Demo.
-The default configuration downloads and compiles the latest version of eProsima Fast RTPS from Github.
+The default configuration assumes you have eProsima Fast RTPS installed in your system:

     $ mkdir build; cd build;
     $ cmake ../
     $ make

-If you already have eProsima Fast RTPS installed in your system, you can skip building it as a dependency by specifying
+If you do not have eProsima Fast RTPS installed in your system, you can build it as a dependency by specifying

-    $ cmake ../ -DTHIRDPARTY=OFF
+    $ cmake ../ -DTHIRDPARTY=ON

 Note: To build and run the application on Windows, you need to set the *CMAKE_PREFIX_PATH* environmental variable to the Qt folder for the Visual Studio version you are compiling against (C:\Qt\5.7\msvc2015_64 for example).
 You will also need to add the /bin/ folder to the path (C:\Qt\5.7\msvc2015_64\bin for example).